 We're a tenant-led, not for profit, charitable housing association and we own and manage more than 6,700 homes in the Wycombe District.
-Our tenants and leaseholders are our customers and have an important role in making sure that we keep to the promises that were made when we were formed and we signed the Housing Transfer Offer Document.
+Our tenants and leaseholders are our customers and have an important role in making sure that we remain truly tenant-led through everything that we do.

 To realise the potential in our communities.
 Read our full Corporate Journey here.